 Worse, we often rebrand or use inconsistent terminology for different programmatic interventions, thus making it even harder for both policymakers AND people experiencing homelessness to understand how the system works.

 STEPS is intended to be the antidote to this jumbled web.
-It is a consistent way for All communities to visualize how the parts of a homeless system of care fit together.
+It is a consistent way for ALL communities to visualize how the parts of a homeless system of care fit together.

 STEPS